 By now you should have gained an understanding of how you’re going to incorporate the products you sell into the plotline of your storytelling.
 Remember your number one goal—to make money!
 You want to influence your client to change by changing their thoughts, their behaviors and their point of view.
 Together, this will empower them to act.

 How to Write Your Own Story for Business

 Right now you may be thinking, but I’m not a writer!
 How do I craft an interesting story that can make my clients act, but that won’t bore them to tears or make them think I’m making it up?

 Are they homeowners, or are they young people just starting out?
 What can you do to influence them to buy what you’re selling?
 The young person won’t relate to a story about a family with six kids, but they can relate to the struggle to finish university and find that first great job.
 The person with six kids can relate to how they never have any time, yet they want their family to be healthy.

 2. What type of story do you want to tell?

 There are many different ways to tell your story.
-If you’re trying to sell a product, you can tell it from the third person view of one of your clients.
+If you’re trying to sell a product, you can tell it from the third-person view of one of your clients.
 But if you’re selling the company to a prospective party, you may wish to tell the founder’s story.
 The founder’s story can explain their idea about the business, the vision, and the cause.
-Of course you’ll work in the challenges that they have faced too.
+Of course, you’ll work on the challenges that they have faced too.